Edward Manners, 3rd Earl of Rutland: Life

 He was the eldest son of Henry Manners, 2nd Earl of Rutland, and Margaret, fourth daughter of Ralph Neville, 4th Earl of Westmorland.
 He seems to have been educated at Oxford, though he did not graduate there as a student.
 He bore the title of Lord Roos or Ros, the old title of his family, until 1563, when by the death of his father he became third Earl of Rutland.

 He was made one of the queen's wards, and was specially under the charge of Sir William Cecil, who was connected with him by marriage.
 He accompanied the queen on her visit to Cambridge in 1564, and was lodged in St. John's College, and created M.A. on 10 August.
 In October 1566, he was made M.A. of Oxford.
 In 1569, he joined the Earl of Sussex, taking his tenants with him, and held a command in the army which suppressed the northern insurrection.
 In 1570, he passed into France, Cecil drawing up a paper of instructions for his guidance.
 He was in Paris in February of the next year.
 At home, he received many offices, and displayed enthusiastic devotion to the queen.
 On 5 August 1570, he became constable of Nottingham Castle, and steward, keeper, warden, and chief justice of Sherwood Forest; in 1571 he was feodary of the duchy of Lancaster for the counties of Nottingham and Derby; in 1574 he was appointed lord-lieutenant of Nottinghamshire.

 On 17 June 1577, Rutland was placed on the ecclesiastical commission for the province of York, and in 1579 on the council of the north.
 In the grand tilting match of 1580, Rutland and twelve others contended with a similar number, headed by Essex, before the queen at Westminster.
 His public offices probably now absorbed all his time, as in 1581 a relative, John Manners, seems to have been managing his estate.
 On 23 April 1584, he became K.G., and on 14 June 1585 lord-lieutenant of Lincolnshire.
 His style of living was very expensive; when he went with his countess to London in about 1586 he had with him forty-one servants, including a chaplain, trumpeter, gardener, and apothecary.
+He bought a brooch with an agate stone engraved with a portrait of Elizabeth I and set around with 53 diamonds from Peter Vanlore.

 In June 1586, with Lord Eure and Randolph, he arranged a treaty of peace with the Scots at Berwick, and his brother Roger wrote that his conduct had been approved by the court.
 On 6 October, he was one of the commissioners to try Mary Queen of Scots.
 The queen promised to make him lord chancellor after the death of Sir Thomas Bromley, which took place on 12 April 1587, and he was for a day or two so styled.
 He died, however, on 14 April 1587, at his house at Ivy Bridge in the Strand.